- The 2023 PATH Summer Academy Application. Click here.

 - Workshops are a key component to the PATH Summer Academy and help students learn about the wide variety of resources available on the UC San Diego campus.
 Attendance is required and expected.
 Each workshop will feature a a representative from a different campus resource.

-- Workshops will be held prior to class on Monday – Thursday each week, from 8:00am -10:30am, though several workshops may only be 90 minutes.
+- Workshops will be held in-person and virtually Monday – Thursday each week, times will vary.
+Workshops may be 60-90 minutes long.
 Most workshops will be scheduled in a virtual format, with a few on-campus visits.

 - Geisel Library + academic research review